-We were subject to the Conflict Minerals Rule for 2022 because 3TG (tin, tungsten and gold, but not tantalum) is or may have been contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.
+We were subject to the Conflict Minerals Rule for 2023 because 3TG (tin, tungsten and gold, but not tantalum) is or may have been contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.

-In connection with our RCOI and due diligence, the Suppliers did not identify any of the smelters or refiners that processed the necessary 3TG contained in our in-scope products for 2022.
+In connection with our RCOI and due diligence, the Suppliers identified to us four gold refiners and nine tin smelters that processed the necessary 3TG contained in our in-scope products for 2023, as described in Annex A. All smelters and refiners are conformant.
 Due to our position in the supply chain, we rely on our suppliers for accurate smelter and refiner information.
-Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2022 in-scope products.
+Our due diligence measures cannot provide absolute certainty regarding the source and chain of custody of the necessary 3TG contained in our 2023 in-scope products.